Dockerbound-Immortal/LEMP-MyAdmin/README.md

-# docker-compose-Bjornstad2
+# LEMP MyAdmin

-A simplified Docker Compose workflow that sets up a BEMP network of containers for local development.
+A simplified Docker Compose workflow that sets up a LEMP network of containers for local development with PHPMyAdmin.

 ## Usage